 Antidepressants.
 If you have pain or are depressed, talk to your health care provider about antidepressants.
 Your health care provider may suggest a selective serotonin reuptake inhibitor (SSRI), such as fluoxetine (Prozac, Sarafem) or paroxetine (Paxil), or a low-dose tricyclic antidepressant, such as imipramine (Tofranil) or nortriptyline (Pamelor).
+In addition, serotonin-norepinephrine reuptake inhibitors (SNRIs), such as Celexa, are shown to be extremely helpful in IBS patients who have an overlap of chronic neuropathic pain as well as depression and/or anxiety.
 Even if you're not depressed, an antidepressant may help take the edge off your pain.
 All antidepressants can cause some side effects, so be sure and discuss with your health care provider.

 - Linaclotide (Linzess) is approved to treat IBS-C and chronic idiopathic constipation in women and men over age 18.
 It increases fluid secretion in the small intestine to relieve constipation.
 Side effects may include diarrhea.